Service Dog Training Hawaii | Training for Service Dogs & Owners

 2) Ask about the person’s disability

-3) Charge additional fees because of the dog
+3) Charge additional fees because of the dog or guide dog

 4) Refuse admittance, isolate, segregate. or treat this person less favorably than other patrons

-A person with a disability cannot be asked to remove their service animal from the premises unless:
+In Hawaii, a person with a disability cannot be asked to remove their service animal from the premises unless:

 1) the animal is out of control and the handler cannot or does not take effective action to control it

-2) the animal poses a direct threat to the health or safety of others (i.e. not housebroken)
+2) the animal poses a direct threat to the health or safety of others (i.e., not housebroken)

-Any business that sells or prepares food must allow service animals in public areas even if state or local health codes prohibit animals on the premises.
+Any business that sells or prepares food must allow service animals in public areas even if Hawaii state or local health codes prohibit animals on the premises.

 Refusal to provide equal access to people with disabilities with service animals is a federal civil rights violation, provides by the ADA.
 Violators of the ADA can be required to pay money damages and penalties.